superkabuki/threefive_is_SCTE35/classes.md

 This shows the inheritence of classes. <br>
 All of the classes shown can be imported from directly threefive.

+# SCTE-35 Specific Stuff
-## Most SCTE-35 objects are subclassed from SCTE35Base
+### Most SCTE-35 objects are subclassed from SCTE35Base
 * SCTE35Base
     * Cue
     * SpliceInfoSection